 Walsh, E. C. L., 2007.
 An examination of the emotional labour of nurses working in prison.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: